eightsmile/cfa/FixedIncome.md

 - Assuming **parallel shifts** in the benchmark yield curve.
 - Effective durations are normally calculated by averaging the changes resulting from shifting the benchmark yield curve up and down by the same amount.

-- This calculation works well for option-free bonds, but the results can **be misleading in the presence of embedded options**.
+- This calculation works well for option-free bonds, but the results can **be misleading in the presence of embedded options**. 如果embedded option 则不好使
 - The price sensitivity of bonds with embedded options is not symmetrical to positive and negative changes in interest rates of the same magnitude.
 - For the **Floater**, Effective Duration is close to the period.
 For example, a one-year set floater has ED = 1.
 - E.G. As **rates rise** the call is less likely to be called therefore increasing duration.
 Think of it like this straight bond - call option, because it is a benefit to the issuer.
 As interest rates rise, a call option moves out of the money, which **increases the value of the callable bond and lengthens its effective duration**.

 #### One-side Duration

-One-side duration states the sensitivity of bond with embedded options is not symmetrical to interest rate increase / decrease.
+One-side duration states the sensitivity of bond with **embedded options** is not symmetrical to interest rate increase / decrease.

 One-side duration is better at capturing the interest rate sensitivity of a callable or putable bond than the (two-sided) effective durations, particularly when the embedded option is **near the money**.